cwsecur1ty/URLHunter/README.md

 # URLHunter

-URLHunter is a fast and efficient web directory brute forcer/scanner.
+URLHunter is a fast and efficient web directory brute-forcer/scanner.
 It is designed to uncover hidden directories and files on web servers by using a wordlist to generate requests to specified URLs.

 ## Features